-The application period for the 2014 Community Partners Program is now closed.
+The application period for the 2015 Community Partners Program is now OPEN.

-Please note that dates and times cannot be changed.
-All events will take place at SUNY Fredonia.
+Please note that dates and times cannot be changed; please do not apply if you are not available at these times.
+All events will take place at Fredonia.

 Students in the Community Partners Program do not implement the plans they develop.
 Organizations needing assistance in implementing their existing public relations plans might consider participating in the internship program, where organizations can benefit from volunteer help while students gain experience in their chosen field.

-To apply for either or both the Community Partners Program and internship program, please complete the application and return no later Friday, Jan.
-24, 2013.
-The application has been provided in two formats: a Word file that can be completed on your computer and e-mailed to Ann.Carden@fredonia.edu, and a PDF file that can be printed, completed and faxed to 674.3414.
+To apply for the Community Partners Program, complete the applicationand return no later Tuesday, Jan.
+20. The application has been provided in two formats: a Word file that can be completed on your computer and emailed to Ann.Carden@fredonia.edu and a PDF file that can be printed, completed and faxed to 674.3414.